Daedalus (Star Trek: Enterprise): Production

-The title of the episode was a direct reference to the namesake in Greek mythology, with Erickson taking the Daedalus while his son relates to Icarus.
+The title of the episode was a direct reference to the namesake in Greek mythology, with Erickson taking the role of Daedalus, while his son relates to Icarus.
 Of the guest stars, Bill Cobbs had previously appeared in other science fiction genre films and television shows such as Demolition Man and The Outer Limits, while Leslie Silva had appeared as Sarah Forbes in Odyssey 5 — a television series created and produced by the Enterprise season four show runner Manny Coto.

 Coto explained that he wanted to create an origin episode for the transporter — taking elements of classic Star Trek such as Zefram Cochrane and "The Ultimate Computer" as inspiration.
 He was not happy with the either the script or the final episode, describing it as "flawed".
-He felt that the series worked better as multi-episode arcs rather than as stand alone episodes, and with the exception of Daedalus he was proud of season 4.
+He felt that the series worked better as multi-episode arcs rather than as stand alone episodes, and with the exception of "Daedalus" he was proud of Season 4.

 "Daedalus" was a bottle show, which used only existing standing sets and a reduced number of special effect shots compared to those earlier in the season.
 The production suffered a power failure on the final day of filming, which caused a two-hour delay to the filming of interviews for features for the DVD release.
 The episode was directed by David Straiton; "Daedalus" was his second episode of the season following the second-part of "Storm Front".
 It was also the second credits for two new writers on the show, Ken LaZebnik and Alan Brennert — the former wrote "Borderland" and Brennert was credited as Michael Bryant for the episode "Cold Station 12".